 We will combat acquisitive crime, with a focus on targeting those responsible for committing:

-We will reduce harm to communities, focusing on targeting high harm offenders and locations, in relation to:
+We will reduce harm to communities, focusing on:

-We will increase public satisfaction by responding appropriately and improving communication, focusing on:
+We will increase public satisfaction by responding appropriately and improving communication with victims and witnesses as a priority, focusing on:

 - Improving public confidence

 - Improving visibility and accessibility of policing services

 We will focus on:

 - Developing and supporting our people

 - Ensuring our efforts to improve equality, diversity, ethics and inclusion are central to our values